weaveworks/scope/site/plugins.md

 ### Controls
 Controls describe interfaces that expose actions that the user can perform on different objects (e.g. host, container, etc.).
 Controls are an element of nodes.
 In this way, each control in a node is attached to it and performs an action on the object described by the node itself.
 Below is an example of how controls are represented in the JSON report.
-In the report the attribute `latest_controls` contains all the controls exposed by scope and/or plugins, but only those alive will be listed in the attribute `controls`.
+In the report, the attribute `latest_controls` contains all the controls exposed by scope and/or plugins, but only those alive will be listed in the attribute `controls`.

 ```json
 "controls": {